irishgordo/harvester-wiki/Issue-Management.md

 Harvester Team Members:

-- Automatically added to the Harvester Sprint Project (#7)
+* Automatically added to the Harvester Sprint Project (#7)
-- If no milestone is set, automatically assign the default “Planning” milestone
+* If no milestone is set, automatically assign the default “Planning” milestone
-- If the issue is labeled with kind/test, it will not be added to the project
+* If the issue is labeled with kind/test, it will not be added to the project

-Community Contributors:
+Community Coordinators:

-- Automatically added to the Community Sprint Project (#10)
+* Automatically added to the Community Sprint Project (#10)
-- Automatically set Status to “New”
+* Automatically set Status to “New”
-- Automatically set Sprint to the current sprint
+* Automatically set Sprint to the current sprint

 ### Sprint Cycle Management

-Sprint updates are automatically executed every Sunday at 20:00:
+Sprint updates are automatically executed every Sunday at 20:00.

 Harvester Sprint (Project #7):
-- Move issues with the “Review” status to the next sprint
+* Move issues with the “Review” status to the next sprint
-- Remove issues from the current sprint if their status is not one of: Review, Ready For Testing, Testing, or Closed
+* Remove issues from the current sprint if their status is not one of: Review, Ready For Testing, Testing, or Closed

 Community Sprint (Project #10):

-- Move issues with the “New” status to the next sprint
+* Move issues with the “New” status to the next sprint

 QA Sprint (Project #20):

-- Move issues with the “In Review” status to the next sprint
+* Move issues with the “In Review” status to the next sprint
-- Remove issues from the current sprint if their status is not In Review or Done
+* Remove issues from the current sprint if their status is not In Review or Done

 ### Issue Stale Management

-- Runs daily at 1:30 AM to check activity of issues and PRs
+* Runs daily at 1:30 AM to check activity of issues and PRs
-- If there’s no activity for 30 days:
+* If there’s no activity for 30 days:
-  - Add the status/stale label
+   * Add the status/stale label
-  - Post a warning comment indicating it will be closed in 5 days
+   * Post a warning comment indicating it will be closed in 5 days
-- If still no activity after 5 days:
+* If still no activity after 5 days:
-  - Automatically close the issue/PR and post a closing comment
+   * Automatically close the issue/PR and post a closing comment

 Exemption Rules:

-- Issues/PRs that are assigned to someone
+* Issues/PRs that are assigned to someone
-- Issues with labels like kind/enhancement, kind/feature, require/investigate
+* Issues with labels like kind/enhancement, kind/feature, require/investigate
-- Issues with a milestone
+* Issues with a milestone
-- Draft PRs
+* Draft PRs

 ### Backport Issue Management

 Triggered when a `backport-needed/` label is removed:

-- Automatically searches for the corresponding version's backport issue
+* Automatically searches for the corresponding version's backport issue
-- Search for issues with titles in the format: `[backport {version}] {original title}`
+* Search for issues with titles in the format: `[backport {version}] {original title}`
-- If a matching backport issue is found, automatically close it
+* If a matching backport issue is found, automatically close it